martinpeck/demo-book/README.md

-# My Awesome Book
+# Demo Book

-This file serves as your book's preface, a great place to describe your book's content and ideas.
+This books is made up of a series of Markdown files, and edited usign the gitbooks.com editor.